Discover and Declare Majors

 - Take the Strong Interest Inventory and the Myers-Briggs Type indicator assessments

 The Center for New Directions in the College of Technology can assist students in transition to overcome personal and economic barriers to education and employment.
 They also offer career counseling free of charge.

-Students will be in a pre-major status until they have met the requirements to be officially admitted to the major:
+Students will be in a pre-major status until they have been officially admitted to the major.